riyanshiag/Data-Analysis-with-python/README.md

 # Data-Analysis-with-python
-The motive of the project is to implement various Data Analysis tools within python libraries-Pandas and Numpy.
+The motive of the project is to implement various Data Analytics tools within python libraries-Pandas and Numpy.
 The project contains 6 files each containing an exercise on Data Analysis.Each file has it's own dataset and is based on a different problem statement.

 Exercise 1:DATA SORTING AND FILTERING: